 If all is well, choose OK in the View Parting Result dialog.
-Sometimes, the normal vectors can get reversed and the result might show the core side as the cavity side and vice versa, but this doesn’t happen often.
+Sometimes, the normal vectors can get reversed.
+The result might show the core side as the cavity side and vice versa but this doesn’t happen often.
 If desired, you can reverse the normal just to check some things out.

 Now that we’ve split our Workpiece into real cavity and core inserts, we’re ready for the big finish.
-(Well, we’re actually not even close to done with the mold, but we’re close to being done with this article!)
-Make the “top” assembly file the Work Part and here’s what she looks like:
+Make the “top” assembly file the Work Part and here’s what she looks like.

-And we haven’t created a single piece of geometry!
-Mold Wizard has done it all!
+We haven’t even created a single piece of geometry, Mold Wizard has done it all!

 To say that we’re going to build the actual mold geometry is a bit deceptive.
-As you have seen, much of what you do in Mold Wizard is to simply tell Mold Wizard what to build and how to build it.
-The step relies heavily on the Reuse Library and, in particular, the Mold Wizard Engineering Data Base.
+As you have seen, much of what you do in Mold Wizard is tell it what to build and how.
+This step relies heavily on the Reuse Library and in particular, the Mold Wizard Engineering Data Base.

-It should be mentioned that the Mold Wizard Engineering Data Base must first be downloaded from the Siemens website or our Swoosh Customer Portal and then unzipped to a new folder within the NX base directory.
-The zip file for NX 10 is “mwnx10_data.zip”.
-Also, as an environment variable must be created:
+The Mold Wizard Engineering Data Base must first be downloaded from the Siemens website or our Swoosh Customer Portal.
+It must then be unzipped to a new folder within the NX base directory.
+The zip file for NX10 is “mwnx10_data.zip”.
+Also, we’ll need to create an environment variable:

-To get these mold assembly parts modeled and built inside our assembly structure, we first make sure we’re working on our “top” assembly file of our mold structure.
-Then, we go back to the Main group in the Mold Wizard tab of the Ribbon Bar where we started in this article (rememember way back when?) and choose the Mold Base Library icon.
+To get these mold assembly parts modeled and built inside our assembly structure, we will first make sure we’re working on our “top” assembly file of our mold structure.
+Then we’ll go back to the Main group in the Mold Wizard tab of the Ribbon Bar where we started this article and choose the Mold Base Library icon.

-Cue Line says nothing.
-You just gotta know this.
-It’s waiting for your to move the Mold Base Library dialog and select from the Reuse Library that it just opened for you.
+The Cue Line says nothing.
+It’s waiting for you to move the Mold Base Library dialog and select from the Reuse Library that it just opened for you.
 And if you don’t have your Member Select group open, you don’t see much of anything to actually pick.

-Speaking of configuration, do you remember when we first created the mold assembly structure by initializing a project?
-Well, whatever mold configuration you selected then will have a big impact on what and how Mold Wizard will build for you here.
+Speaking of configurations, do you remember when we first created the mold assembly structure by initializing a project?
+The mold configuration you selected will have an impact on what and how Mold Wizard will build for you.

-You should also open up the Preview group of the Reuse Library to see what these molds will look like, at least in the basic (vanilla) definition.
-Once an actual mold base member is selected, be patient.
-Mold Wizard is going to not only show you a picture in that Preview window but will also display a popup that has a slide view diagram of the plate design.
-Admittedly, the preview isn’t much but the diagram is WAY helpful.
+You should also open up the Preview group of the Reuse Library to see what these molds will look like, at least in the basic definition.
+Upon selecting an actual mold base member, be patient.
+Mold Wizard is going to not only show you a picture in that Preview window but will also display a popup that has a side view diagram of the plate design.

 And if we look a little closer at the Mold Base Library dialog, you’ll see a few things worth noting.